Welcome to O'Really & Associates!

 Tracing Spammers Tracing Spammers provides not only a cool picture of a guillotine on a T-shirt, which is also black, but if you actually read the guff linked from it, to do with the history of the guillotine device, you might actually have learnt something.
 As it is, the design is all about what you'd like to do to the people who fill your inbox with cruft every day.
 The final installment of (at least) the first Black Series begun with Conducting Black Operations in the Corporate IT Theatre, it should enable anyone who's bought all three to (if they wear dark T-shirts two days in a row, I know I do) to wear black O'Really designs all week long!
 How cool is that?
 Sample image is available online.

-O'Really is sad to report the fact that Copyleft really do seem to have ceased trading.
+[2004-03-16] O'Really is sad to report the fact that Copyleft really do seem to have ceased trading.
 Copyleft were the first company to print the O'Really designs, and while they still seem to have a web site up and running, orders don't seem to be getting processed any more.
-For the moment, until a new US distributor can be found, you should default to The Register's shop for all your O'Really needs.
+Currently there is no UK distributor as even The Register's shop has stopped doing them too.

-Practical UNIX Terrorism See the new Practical UNIX Terrorism cover approved by Copyleft and awaiting production.
+Practical UNIX Terrorism [2000-06-12] See the new Practical UNIX Terrorism cover approved by the person who drew the original design we weren't allowed to use and awaiting production.
 The cover doesn't feature our mate Ted K. any more.
 Now it's an alarm clock with sticks of dynamite attached to it.
 The old standbys are always the best in situations when you need to cause panic, fear and destruction.

 BOFHcam Home | O'Really T-shirts | How to Order | BOFHcam Contacts